DMA Launches Drive Against Encroachments On Green Belts - UrduPoint

 Hashmi said the directorate also took action at commercial areas and confiscated material used in encroachments.

-The shop owners at commercial markets were strictly warned of action if they allowed any one to set up a stall at pathways in front of their shops, she observed.
+The shop owners at commercial markets were strictly warned of action if they allowed any one to set up a stall at pathways in front of their shops, she said.

-Meanwhile, another operation was conducted at fruit and vegetables market (Sabzi Mandi) under the supervision of DMA director and demolished several illegal structures.